 I especially liked the fact summary portions of the video (definitely including the stick figures!).
 Obviously, the specific facts of the cases we read are so important to our analyses, and the more engaging descriptions (as opposed to just reading the facts in the book) make the cases and their fact patterns memorable both for class and for application in the future.

 The [videos] were much more memorable than reading a case solely on paper.
 Having visual cues and characters helped a lot.
-The highlighting of the case itself was also great for honing in on which parts of the opinion were most important.
+The highlighting of the case itself was also great for homing in on which parts of the opinion were most important.

 I appreciated the implications discussions, because they helped me be sure I was understanding what the doctrine actually meant outside of the text.